ptarmiganlabs/butler-sos-docs/content/en/docs/about/butler-sos.md

 aliases: ['/docs/', '/docs/about/', '/docs/butler-sos/']
 ---

-The Butler SOS project is about adding best-in-class monitoring to the client-managed version of Qlik Sense Enterprise.
+The Butler SOS project is about adding best-in-class monitoring to the client-managed Windows version of Qlik Sense Enterprise, also known as QSEoW (Qlik Sense Enterprise on Windows).

 The goal is to provide a close to real-time view into what's happening in a Qlik Sense environment.

 At different times different metrics will be of interest.
 For that reason Butler SOS stores all metrics from Sense in a time-series databse, from which dashboards, reports etc can then be created using tools such as Grafana.
+Grafana is an open source, world-class visualisation tool for time series data.
+It also has great alerting features and integrate with all kinds of alerting solutions and IM tools.

 There is also a clear goal that Butler SOS should be very configurable.
 In practice this means that features can be turned on/off as needed, improving security and lowering memory usage.